garrandall/popular-music-data/tracks/how-long--betcha--got-a-chick-on-the-side--the-pointer-sisters.md

-I just know you got a...
+I just know you got a
 I know you got another
 I know you got a, you got another lover
 You got a chick on the side